 It's natural to feel worried or anxious while you recover from a stem cell transplant.
 Your family and friends can be a great source of support.
 It always helps to share your worries and fears with other people.

-Another option is the newly FDA approved CAR-T therapy.
-CAR-T stands for Chimeric Antigen Receptor T-Cells.
-In this procedure, your own T-cell are genetically engineered in a lab so that they will seek out and fight the cancer cells in your body.
+Another option is a gene therapy called CAR-T therapy.
+CAR-T stands for chimeric antigen receptor T cells.
+In this procedure, your own T cells are genetically engineered in a lab so that they will seek out and fight the cancer cells in your body.
 CAR-T can be used in adults with DLCBL, primary mediastinal large B cell lymphoma, high grade B cell lymphoma, and DLBCL arising from follicular lymphoma.

 If your DLCBL comes back, it can be harder to cure.
 Researchers are looking for new ways to fight DLBCL in clinical trials.
 These trials test new drugs to see if they are safe and if they work.
 They often are a way for people to try new medicine that isn't available to everyone.
 Your doctor can tell you if one of these trials might be good for you.